-Sixteen species of wildflowers that are native to the plains if south-central Canada and the northern United States have been selected for the Southern Prairies Wildflower Blend.
+The fifteen species of wildflowers in this blend are native to the plains if south-central Canada and the northern United States.
+They have been specially selected for the Southern Prairies Wildflower Blend.
 These North American native species thrive in landscapes with cold winters and hot summers, and they once occurred in abundance, mixed with a host of drought tolerant wild grasses.
-From the bright yellow of Partridge Peas to the intense fiery reds of Indian Blanket, punctuated by the dramatic blue of Beardtongue, this blend looks spectacular in its native landscape, but also in exposed areas on the coast.
+From the bright yellow of Partridge Peas to the intense fiery reds of Indian Blanket, punctuated by the vivid purple of Prairie Aster, this blend looks spectacular in its native landscape, but also in exposed areas on the coast.
 None of the components are invasive, and all are approved for planting in home gardens.
 Recommended seeding rate: 225g per 1,000 square feet.
 We recommend planting in early spring when the ground is still cool and wet.

 Click here to learn more about Wildflowers & Regionality

 Unless otherwise stated, all the wildflower mixes will contain perennials, annuals, and biennials.
 In small areas, seeds can be scattered by hand.
 In larger areas, you may want to employ a lawn spreader or some other mechanical means.
 We recommend adding 1-2 parts clean, dry sand to 1 part wildflower seeds which will help the seeds spread evenly.
 Do not use beach sand, as it will be full of salt.
 It may be wise to spread most of the seed, but to save 15-20% for filling in bald spots at a later date.
 Seeds must come into contact with the soil in order to germinate.
 Do not bury seeds more than 2-3 times their thickness.
 Follow along with this handy guide how to grow wildflowers in your garden and grow some colour!

 Exposure: Full sun to partial shade